life-and-dev/son/index.md

 ### The only Son of God

-The word "only" which came from the Greek word "monos", means "alone".
+The word "only" comes from the Greek word "monos", which means "alone".
 This means "the only begotten Son of God" had to be a unique attribute to Jesus which sets him apart from every other person.

 * Jesus was not the only (alone) one who was baptized.
 John the Baptist had baptized many people before Jesus, so it does not make sense to say Jesus is *"the only baptized Son of God"*.
 * Jesus was not the only "son of God", because there were many other ["sons of God"](https://eternal.family.net.za/god/sons) named in the Old Testament before Jesus was born.